arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/features.md

 </Feature>

 <Feature title="CAN Bus" image="communication">
 Connect your board to other CAN devices.
+This requires an external transceiver.
 <FeatureLink title="Documentation" url="/tutorials/uno-r4-minima/can"/>
 </Feature>